 Think about the last time you felt emotionally depleted.

-The logic is this: Things and activities that bring you joy usually also energize you.
+Things and activities that bring you joy usually also energize you.
 Which is where the term “Time flies when you’re having fun” comes from!
 When you’re enjoying yourself, time passes quickly and you feel filled up.

 In contrast, when you do things you don’t feel fulfilled by, you usually feel tired afterward.
 So this question is similar to the first question but adds a little more depth.
 What is something that you don’t enjoy and depletes you?

 Maybe you dislike group fitness classes and would rather workout in the comfort of your own home or by running around your neighborhood.
+Then cancel the gym membership and add that to your don’t-do list!

 3. What is something you know isn’t good for you to do?